2023–24 Boston Celtics season: Season summary

 This was the Celtics' first season without veteran Celtic and point guard Marcus Smart since 2014.
 In June 2023, he was traded to the Memphis Grizzlies in a three-team trade to acquire forward Kristaps Porziņģis of the Washington Wizards.
 On October 1, 2023, the Celtics sent guard Malcolm Brogdon, center/forward Robert Williams III, a protected 2024 first-round pick (acquired from the Golden State Warriors), and an unprotected 2029 first-round pick to the Portland Trail Blazers in exchange for two-time All-Star guard Jrue Holiday.
 On March 14, 2024, the Celtics became the first team to clinch a playoff berth with their 117–107 victory over the Phoenix Suns and the Philadelphia 76ers' 114–105 loss to the Milwaukee Bucks.
 Six days later, the Celtics won the Atlantic Division championship for the third consecutive season, following a 122–119 victory over the Bucks during a 7-game winning streak.
 On March 23, the Celtics clinched the #1-seed in the Eastern Conference for the first time since 2017 after they beat the Chicago Bulls.

 On April 3, 2024, the Celtics defeated the Oklahoma City Thunder with a 135–100 victory, clinching the best record in the NBA and securing a home-court advantage throughout the entire playoffs for the first time since 2008.
 It was also the first time the Celtics won 60 or more regular season games since 2009.
 The Celtics finished the season with a 64–18 record, 14 games higher than the second-place team in the Atlantic Division and the entire Eastern Conference, the New York Knicks.

 In the playoffs, the Celtics dispatched the Miami Heat and Cleveland Cavaliers in five games each, and swept the Indiana Pacers to reach their second NBA Finals in three years, where the Celtics faced the Dallas Mavericks.
 Upon reaching the Finals, Porziņģis returned to action after missing nearly the entire playoffs up until that point.
 However, he suffered what was described as a "rare" ankle injury in Game 2 and missed the next two games.
 The Celtics raced out to a second consecutive 3–0 series lead.
 After a 122–84 blowout loss in Game 4, they returned to Boston and won Game 5 to win their first title since 2008.
-The Celtics held the Mavericks to under 100 points in all four wins, an NBA Finals first.
-The Celtics are also the first team to have the best regular-season record and win the title since the Golden State Warriors in 2017.
+The Celtics are the first team to have the best regular-season record and win the title since the Golden State Warriors in 2017.